 - ¼ cup rice

-- 2 tbsp very finely chopped green chillies
+- 2 tablespoon very finely chopped green chillies

-- 2 tbsp very finely chopped coriander leaves
+- 2 tablespoon very finely chopped coriander leaves

 - oil for deep frying

 - a pinch of soda bicarb baking soda

 - Firstly, in a bowl or a vessel, add urad dal and rice.